International psychology: Definitions and scope

 Kurtis, Adams, Grabe, and Else-Quest have proposed a transnational psychology in order to counter the Western bias in the field of psychology.
 Transnational psychology applies transnational feminist lenses, developed through interdisciplinary work in postcolonial and feminist studies, to the field of psychology to study, understand, and address the impact of colonization, imperialism, and globalization.
 This approach uses a context-sensitive cultural psychology lens to reconsider, de-naturalize, and de-universalize psychological science.
 Kurtis and Adams suggested that people in the non-Western, "Majority World" (areas where the majority of the world's population lives), should be viewed as resources for revising traditional psychological science.
-In addition, Bhatia believes that a transnational cultural psychology is needed examine the psychology of diasporas, who are impacted by globalization and consequently have many “homes,” languages, and selves.
+In addition, Bhatia believes that a transnational cultural psychology is needed examine the psychology of diasporas, who are impacted by globalization and consequently have many "homes," languages, and selves.

 It should be added that international psychology, global psychology, and cross-cultural psychology share the common goal of making psychology more universal and less ethnocentric in character, whereas transnational psychology is concerned with uncovering the particularities of the psychology of groups without regard to nation-state boundaries and is opposed to universalization.
-Because American psychologists dominated the field of psychology especially in the decades after World War II, they frequently ignored contributions from other parts of the world and claimed, whether explicitly or implicitly, that their theories, concepts, ethical standards, and empirical findings applied to all—or at least most—people around the world.
-In addition, because they largely ignored books and journals not written in English, American psychology became a largely monocultural and monolinguistic discipline (Draguns, 2001).
-Consequently, it is a key goal of internationally oriented psychologists both in the US and elsewhere to turn psychology into a more universally and less culturally biased discipline that contributes to human welfare everywhere while strengthening "world consciousness" rather than ethnocentric and potentially violent forms of nationalism or extremist religious preoccupations (Leong, Pickren, Leach, & Marsella, 2012).
-Practical advice about how best to internationalize the teaching of psychology can be found in the handbooks of Rich, Gielen, and Takooshian (2017) and Keith (2018).
+Historically, American psychology dominated the field post-World War II, often marginalizing non-Western contributions and relying on English-language sources, prompting efforts to diversify scholarship.
+In addition, reliance on English-language sources contributed to American psychology’s development as a predominantly monocultural and monolingual discipline (Draguns, 2001).
+Contemporary initiatives prioritize inclusive research methodologies, ethical frameworks adaptable to diverse cultural norms, and pedagogical strategies to internationalize psychology education (Leong, Pickren, Leach, & Marsella, 2012).
+Practical advice about how best to internationalize the teaching of psychology can be found in the handbooks of Grant J. Rich, Uwe P. Gielen, and Harold Takooshian (2017) and Keith (2018).